Rose-STL-Lab/Zihao-s-Toolbox/README.md

   - DOCKER_USERNAME: the write `username` from the previous step.
   - GIT_DEPLOY_KEY: base64 encode the **read** deploy key you created (`base64 -i example`, don't include any new lines).
   - GITLAB_DEPLOY_KEY: base64 encode the **write** deploy key you created (`base64 -i example-write`, don't include any new lines).
-  - GITLAB_USER_NAME: your gitlab user name, which is in the middle of your gitlab repo URL.
+  - GITLAB_USERNAME: your gitlab user name, which is in the middle of your gitlab repo URL.
 7. Create the following files under your repo:
   - `environment.yml`
 ```yaml